steven2303/UdacityAWSMachineLearning/Project3/README.md

     Upload the data to S3.

 4. **Open Jupyter Notebook**:
     In the SageMaker Jupyter environment, open the provided Jupyter notebook for the project and follow the steps.
+First, execute fetch_and_prepare_training_data.ipynb to download and preprocess the dataset.
+Then, run tuning&deploy_mobilenet.ipynb for hyperparameter tuning, model optimization, and deployment, including debugging and profiling using TVM.

 ## Files in the Project